Xiao Yan -- Connivance Could Bring an Outstanding King A Tragic Ending

 Therefore, when a conquered general initiated an uprising, King Xiao Yan sent his adopted son, the one who had betrayed and rebelled him, to be the general to quell this uprising.

-Not surprisingly, this adopted son sold Xiao Yan out again, and took him as prisoner.
+Not surprisingly, this adopted son sold Xiao Yan out again and took him as a prisoner.
 Xiao’s birth sons were captured soon as well.

 The talented king Xiao Yan, who built up a prosperous kingdom and accomplished outstanding artistic achievements, but was imprisoned and starved to death at the age of 84.